Faces of Wyndham — A Portrait Project Celebrating Cultural Diversity in Australia

 A Massive Undertaking and What I Learned

 Each studio portrait in Faces of Wyndham took roughly ten hours of total work sometimes more.
 From the planning and studio setup to the shoot itself, post-processing, story writing, and follow-up, this was a massive commitment.
 Multiply that by 100 portraits and you’re looking at well over 1,000 hours.
 I funded the entire thing myself.
 There were no grants, no team, no sponsorships.
-Just a camera, a space, and a determination to finish what I started.
+Just a camera, a space, and the realities of working alone in a professional portrait studio.

 What Happens Now?

-The core body of work is done the 100 portraits are finished but the project is still alive.
+he core body of work is done the 100 portraits are finished but the project is still alive.
 I never intended to close the door completely.
 Now and then, someone comes along whose story feels like it belongs here.
-Sometimes they’re referred by someone who’s already taken part.
-Other times it’s a chance meeting that leads to a conversation, and eventually a portrait.
+Sometimes they're referred by someone who's already taken part.
+Other times it's a chance meeting that leads to a conversation, and eventually a portrait.
+That’s the nature of a community portrait project like this one.

 What This Means for Wyndham

 Faces of Wyndham is more than an art project.
 It’s a visual record of a living, breathing community.
-It captures a moment in time, through real people who represent the broad sweep of experiences that make up modern Australia.
+It captures a moment in time through real people who represent the broad sweep of experiences that make up modern Australia.
 For Wyndham, it offers something rarely seen an archive of ordinary people who are anything but ordinary, all presented with care, dignity, and depth.
+It carries the same intention I bring to my portrait photography Melbourne work: honesty, accuracy, and respect.

 In a city growing as fast as ours, it’s easy to lose touch with the people around us.
 This project reminds us that behind every door is a story.
 That our diversity isn’t just demographic data it’s personal, emotional, and layered.
 Faces of Wyndham helps us pause and look again, to notice things we might otherwise overlook.

 That’s why I believe it should live on in more than just digital form.
 Whether through exhibitions, books, or educational outreach, this project has the potential to strengthen community ties.
+It’s why I’ve been exploring the idea of a Melbourne photography exhibition that presents the work with the scale and presence it deserves.
 It gives us something to point to and say: this is who we are.
 This is what makes Wyndham unique.

 Two New Projects